WeAreProductive/CartesianBattleships/README.md

 $ deactivate
 ```

-1. The first line will create an virtual environment named **.env**.
+1. The first line will create a new virtual environment named **.env**.
 2. The second line will enter the newly created virtual environment.
 3. The third line will install the required Python libraries, this is need the first time only.
 4. When inside the virtual environment just type `deactivate` to exit back to the terminal.